Donald-Watts/Donald-Watts/README.md

 New Commons
   ↺ (repeat)

-> "Build to be bought, not to last."
+> "Build it to be bought, don't build it to last."

 ### DM—if you live for fearless shipping and sharp, useful, disruptive builds.